allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Going deeper (of course that depends on how deep you want to go)

 - What, how, when, why is it changing
-- When it can't change
+- When it can’t change
 - How does this affect the system / business

 > **Tip**: Also in this phase it can be convenient to introduce actors (phase 4 - people and systems) &mdash; if it